On this page you will find actions which are part of ongoing campaigns Climate Change Balmain Rozelle is supporting.

 When governments fail to act with urgency, others need to step up.
 Forward-thinking companies recognise that for their survival, and ours, they need to divest from fossil fuels.
 Taking care of the climate is responsible economic management.

 How is YOUR money being used?
-Climate Change Balmain-Rozelle is working with Market Forces to help you tell your financial institution that YOU recognise the risk of business-as-usual.
+Climate Change Balmain-Rozelle, along with Market Forces and the Australian Conservation Foundation, can help you tell your financial institution that YOU recognise the risk of business-as-usual.
 Don’t just make a switch, make a fuss to effect change.

 What you can do